 Revision Joint Replacement

-Total knee replacement is one of the most successful procedures in all of medicine.
-In the vast majority of cases, it enables people to live richer, more active lives free of chronic knee pain.
-Over time, however, a knee replacement may fail for a variety of reasons.
-When this occurs, your knee can become painful and swollen.
+Joint replacements are one of the most successful procedures in all of medicine, be it hip or knee.
+In the vast majority of cases, it enables people to live richer, more active lives free of pain.
+Over time, however, a joint replacement may fail for a variety of reasons.
+When this occurs, your joint can become painful and swollen.
 It may also feel stiff or unstable, making it difficult to perform your everyday activities.

-Although both procedures have the same goal — to relieve pain and improve function — revision surgery is different than primary total knee replacement.
+If your joint replacement fails, your doctor may recommend that you have a second surgery — revision joint replacement surgery.
+Although both procedures have the same goal — to relieve pain and improve function — revision surgery is different than primary surgery

 What Is Knee Replacement Revision Surgery?